BELBIC: Background

+Traditionally, the study of learning in biological systems was conducted at the expense of overlooking its lesser known counterparts: motivation and emotion.
 Every creature has innate abilities that accommodate its survival in the world.
-It can identify food, shelter, partners, and danger.
-But these "simple mappings between stimuli and reactions will not be enough to keep the organisms from encountering problems."
-For example, if a given animal knows that its predator has qualities A, B and C, it will escape all creatures that have those qualities.
-And thus waste much of its energy and resources on non-existent danger.
+It can identify food, shelter, partners and danger, but these "simple mappings between stimuli and reactions will not be enough to keep the organisms from encountering problems."
+For example, if a given animal knows that its predator has qualities A, B and C, it may escape all creatures that have those qualities, and thus waste its energy and resources on non-existent danger.